Mating Water striders, Gerris spec.

 enlarge A detail picture here

-of the top side of a larva.
+of the top side of a nymph.

 back